 The reintroductions that occurred on Badlands National Park and Buffalo Gap National Grassland have since merged into one population (Conata Basin/Badlands).
 Before the outbreak of plague that occurred in the Conata Basin in 2008, this population was considered to be the result of the most successful reintroduction site in the United States so much so that wild-born animals from this area were translocated to other reintroduction sites to augment those populations.
-The reintroduction on the Cheyenne River Sioux Reservation has also been considered successful; however black-footed ferret numbers are currently quite low at this site.
+Black-footed ferret reintroduction on the Cheyenne River Sioux Reservation has also been considered successful, producing approximately 600 kits since the first release of ferrets there in 2000.
+By 2006, the CRST translocated ferrets for reintroduction of the Lower Brule Sioux Tribe and Rosebud Sioux Tribe.
+However by 2016, plague epizootics, prairie dog shooting, over-grazing regulatory enforcement, and excellent grass growth became contributing factors to prairie dog colonies only occupying an estimated 10% of the 2000 acreage and ferrets were no longer found (Claymore 2020).
 Black-footed ferrets have also been documented in Corson County.
 The most recent report was that of a roadkill in November 2012.
 Genetic testing strongly suggested this individual originated from the reintroduced population on Cheyenne River Sioux Reservation.
 Soon after the reintroduction of black-footed ferrets in Wind Cave National Park, black-footed ferrets have been sighted annually in Custer State Park.
 The USFS, National Park Service, USFWS, Cheyenne River, Rosebud and Lower Brule Sioux tribes monitor the success of reintroductions in South Dakota.
 Results are shared annually with SDGFP through the BFFRIT.

-Black-footed ferrets are highly susceptible to plague and mortality rates are high for blacktailed prairie dogs.
-The first documented active outbreak (epizootic) in black-tailed prairie dogs in South Dakota occurred in 2005 in Shannon County.
+Black-footed ferrets are highly susceptible to plague, and mortality rates are high for blacktailed prairie dogs.
+The first documented active outbreak (epizootic) in black-tailed prairie dogs in South Dakota occurred in 2005 in Oglala County.
 Based on available information (plague positive animals, flea samples or confirmed reports of prairie dog die-offs), plague has a likely distribution across much of western South Dakota (Figure 2).
-This does not mean that an epizootic is or has occurred in all of these areas, but that the bacterium Yersinia pestis that causes plague is present.
+This does not mean that an epizootic is or has occurred in all of these areas, but that the bacterium Yersinia pestis that causes plague is known to be present.
 SDGFP collects and tests samples for plague if a landowner reports a possible colony die-off or if reports of colony die-offs come from areas that are not currently known to have plague.

 Figure 2.
-Known and predicted distribution of plague (Yersinia pestis) in South Dakota as of 2012.
+Known and predicted distribution of plague (Yersinia pestis) in South Dakota as of 2020.